flyntwp/flynt/docs/getting-started/recap.md

-# 5. Tutorial Recap and Further Reading
+# 6. Tutorial Recap and Further Reading

-Lorem ipsum...! :-)
+TODO: Section 6 on further reading.